Social media privacy

 - Community.
 Participate in groups to form deeper connections.

 - Chip in.
 Join the conversation.
-Respond to other people’s posts, questions and comments.
+Respond to accounting related posts, questions and comments.
 You’ll gain recognition as a valued resource.

 - Confidential.
 Some things ought to remain private.
 Transparency on social media isn’t always a good fit.
 Decide what works best for you.